 SideBar’s virtual experience is bringing a whole new level to social distancing.
 Daily livestreams from a host of musicians are accessible throughout the day.
 You can even purchase virtual drinks, contribute to the virtual tip bucket, and pay virtual admission (donation-based).

 Though Buffa’s is now open, you can continue to support the city’s musicians by watching these live streamed concerts.
 Davis Rogan, Tom McDermott and Aurora Nealand are a few of the performers.
 Simply visit Buffa’s official site, click on the webcam section and enjoy.
 You can also swing by to grab a to-go order for the full Buffa’s experience.
 Don’t forget to tip the musicians!

 This Bywater restaurant was already streaming concerts live on their Facebook page every Tuesday.
-Though they’re only open for curbside pickup, there’s no better way to support local business than by placing an order and tuning into Luna Libre Live.
+There’s no better way to support local business than by placing an order and tuning into Luna Libre Live.
 Guest artists will play live from the courtyard and they'll be accepting tips via Venmo.

 Livestream performances from The Song Bird of New Orleans Robin Barnes on Mondays at 7 p.m.
 CST on Facebook and Instagram.
 Performances will feature partner and fellow musician Pat Casey.
 Robin’s fitness initiative, Move Ya Brass, will feature ongoing virtual workouts to get you up and moving on Instagram Live.